Mandy Walker, Divorce Coach / Mediator / PC-DM - Since My Divorce

 When we can take the time and space to observe our own feelings and get our emotions out we can often come to a situation with peace and clarity.

-My 3 best tips on how to prepare for divorce and keep it peaceful:
+My 3 best tips on how to prepare for divorce for men and women to keep it peaceful:

 1. Get your support team in place.